British Expat Divorce in China: Where to start.

 While processing a divorce, the Chinese courts may also make orders concerning marital assets and arrangements for any children.

 Correctly drafted prenuptial agreements or marital agreements will be followed by the court.
-Where there the parties do not have an prenuptial or marital agreement, the Chinese court will generally respect a mutual agreement in relation to family assets and maintenance that has been reached between the parties.
+Where the parties do not have a prenuptial or marital agreement, the Chinese court will generally respect a mutual agreement in relation to family assets and maintenance that has been reached between the parties.
 If an agreement cannot be reached, the Chinese courts will impose orders to divide assets, provide maintenance for any children, and set out arrangements for the children’s care.

 How long does expat divorce in China take?